berkeley-gif/coeqwal-website/packages/map/README.md

 This package provides full TypeScript definitions.
 Types for the mapbox-gl API are imported directly from the mapbox-gl package, which provides its own type definitions starting from v2.0.

+Version Compatibility:

+- Compatible with react-map-gl v8.x
+- Compatible with mapbox-gl v3.x
+- No need for @types/mapbox-gl (mapbox-gl includes its own types)